- Games, Toys, and Hobbies»

 How would you rate Dark Souls out o 5 stars?

-Released as spiritual successor to Demon’s Souls series, Dark Souls has managed to reinvent the RPG genre, focusing on the brutal and unforgiving experience with o room for any mistake.
+Released as a spiritual successor to Demon’s Souls series, Dark Souls has managed to reinvent the RPG genre, focusing on the brutal and unforgiving experience with o room for any mistake.

 Dark Souls (series) takes place in the sprawling world of Lordran - a city filled with countless threats around every corner.
 Scattered round in this city are bonfires, your only friend, serving as the save points.